Tumult97/Obsidian-Files/Personal/Wedding/Menu.md

 - Chunky Chicken & Mango Curry Flavored with Caramelized Baby Onions
 - Traditional Roast Potatoes
 - Couscous With Roast Pepper Julienne
-- Carrots with Orange Sauce
+- Carrots with Orange Sauce(No onion no garlic)
 - Sweet Corn Fritters
 - Roasted Seasonal Vegetables in a Herb butter sauce and parmesan shavings(No onion no garlic)